 If you’re the type of rider who spends all their time at full speed, and tend to ride more straight roads or winding paths, consider choosing a bushing a little harder than your weight range suggests for a more stable ride.

 If you spend most of your time at leisurely speeds, do a lot of tight carving, or have to navigate sharp sidewalk turns or densely populated areas, consider a bushing a little softer than the chart suggests for easier turns.

-Boosted Boards (V1 and V2) have a total of 4 barrel shaped bushings.
+Boosted Boards (V1, V2, or V3) have a total of 4 barrel shaped bushings.

 Keep in mind these are suggestions, and experimentation is the best way to find the setup that feels best for you.
 Advanced riders will even mix and match hardnesses to further customize their ride feel.
-A harder boardside bushing can give a stable base, and when combined with a softer roadside bushing can yield a “divey” turning feel.
-Double kingpin trucks, like you’ll find on Evolve GT trucks, have even more to consider.
-You may find harder bushings on the kingpin closer to the board and slightly softer ones on the kingpin closer to the road give you a stable base at speed but still provide responsive turning. flatland3d bushings come in packs of two to allow you to mix and match to find your perfect setup.
+A harder boardside bushing can give a stable base, and when combined with a softer roadside bushing can yield a “divey” turning feel. flatland3d bushings come in packs of two to allow you to mix and match to find your perfect setup.

 Installation and Fine Tuning

 When installing your new bushings, start by tightening the kingpin nut until it’s snug, then tighten one more turn or so with your skate tool.
 From there, it’s recommended to stand on your board on flat ground and lean side to side, and then make adjustments 1/2 or 1/4 turn at a time until it feels right.
 Start riding on your new bushing setup slowly, until you have adjusted the kingpin nut to the tightness that feels best.
 Most riders also suggest that your rear truck should be a little tighter than your front truck for predictable smooth turns.
 Ride safe!